OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 ## Introduction

-- Strict input validation and/or sanitization is highly recommended and easy
+- Strict input validation is highly recommended and easy
 - Expensive queries can easily lead to a denial of service, but defending against this is not simple
 - It can be tricky and is very important to implement proper access control (authorization)
 - Common attacks become much more likely if input from external parties is directly ingested by the service